foundry-rs/book/src/reference/forge/forge-create.md

 The path to the contract is in the format `<path>:<contract>`, e.g. `src/Contract.sol:Contract`.

 You can specify constructor arguments with `--constructor-args`.
-Alternatively, you can specify a file containing the constructor arguments separated by a space with `--constructor-args-path`.
+Alternatively, you can specify a file containing space-separated constructor arguments with `--constructor-args-path`.

 Dynamic linking is not supported: you should predeploy your libraries and manually specify their addresses (see `--libraries`).